colab-nyuad/CrunchQA/README.md

 **KG construction from RDF** <a name="kg_rdf"></a>

-In the paper [*A Linked Data Wrapper for CrunchBase*](http://dbis.informatik.uni-freiburg.de/content/team/faerber/papers/CrunchBaseWrapper_SWJ2017.pdf), authors proposed a wraper around the CruchBase API that provides data in RDF format and included a link to the dump dated October, 2015.
+In the paper [*A Linked Data Wrapper for CrunchBase*](http://dbis.informatik.uni-freiburg.de/content/team/faerber/papers/CrunchBaseWrapper_SWJ2017.pdf), authors proposed a wraper around the CruchBase API that provides data in RDF format.
+The paper includes a link to the dump dated October, 2015.
 Since this dump is publicly available, we map the RDF data set to the KG tirples fromat.
-The mapped KG is ... than the KG used for constracting the questions.
+The mapped KG is smaller than the used KG for constracting the questions.
+This version is missing events and a set of atrributes for other entities but contain products.
+The KG and scheme of it can downloaded from [nnnnnn]().

 ### QA templates <a name="qa_templates"></a>